 Where: The Growers’ Market, 229 Lake Ella Drive

-Liberty Farms: The farm supplies vegetables to three sister restaurants: Liberty Bar, The Hawthorn, and El Cocinero as well as our surrounding community but since the restaurants are closed, its public hours are expanded its hours.
+Liberty Farms: The farm supplies vegetables to three sister restaurants: Liberty Bar, The Hawthorn, and El Cocinero as well as the public.

-When: 9 a.m. to 5 p.m.
-Tuesday to Friday and 9 a.m. to 1 p.m.
+When: Open 9 a.m. to 5 p.m.
+Thursdays and 9 a.m. to 1 p.m.
 Saturdays depending on weather and crop availability..
 Check Facebook to confirm hours.

 Tallahassee Farmers Market: The farmers market brings a large selection of fresh produce, meats, cheese, flowers, plants and natural products.

 Where: Kerry Forest Parkway and Thomasville Road